 Ordinarily, people consult a trial attorney at a time when they are under the stress and strain caused by a significant problem in their life.
 Perhaps they have suffered medical negligence, they are in the throes of a divorce or they are being sued in a business dispute.
 They seek legal guidance, of course, but they also desire reassurance that their lives will eventually resume a state of normalcy.
-The very best lawyers are good listeners, problems solvers and genuinely sympathetic to the particular needs of their client.
+The very best personal injury lawyers are good listeners, problem solvers, and genuinely sympathetic to the particular needs of their clients.
 The foundation of every attorney/client relationship is trust.
 At first, the client may be reluctant to genuinely place their full confidence in their lawyer.
 This is understandable.
 Trust is earned over time.
 Indeed, most attorneys work hard to earn their client’s trust and achieve their client’s goals.
 Regrettably, there are those instances each year when some lawyers will actually compound their client’s problems due to inattention and malfeasance.

-According to the American Bar Association’s “Profile of Legal Malpractice Claims” publication, incidence of legal malpractice are most common in the area of Personal Injury law- (19.96% of claims); Real Estate- (16.46% of claims); Family Law-(9.58% of claims); and, Estate, Trust, and Probate law-(8.63% of claims).
+According to the American Bar Association’s “Profile of Legal Malpractice Claims” publication, the incidence of legal malpractice are most common in the area of Personal Injury law- (19.96% of claims); Real Estate- (16.46% of claims); Family Law-(9.58% of claims); and, Estate, Trust, and Probate law-(8.63% of claims).

 When a lawyer makes a mistake, there are nearly always significant and undesirable consequences for the client.
 Legal malpractice may take many forms:

 - Failure to meet court deadlines;

 - Failure to act within the statute of limitations;

 - Failure to return phone calls or communicate with a client;